namesake.

 39 | Sea Elephant

-Aka Elephant Seal, these creatures measure up to 6 meters (20 feet) long, can weigh 4½ tons, and are able to dive to a mile deep holding their breath for up to two hours.
-By the end of the 19th century, this animal, hunted for its oil-rich blubber, was believed extinct.
-However, a small breeding colony of 100 was discovered on Guadalupe Island off the Baja California coast.
-Protected by Mexico and later the U.S., the elephant seal has thrived, and the global population has grown 160,000.
+Aka Elephant Seal, these creatures measure up to 6 meters (20 feet) long, can weigh 4½ tons, and are able to dive to a mile deep, holding their breath for up to two hours.
+By the end of the 19th century this animal, hunted for its oil-rich blubber, was believed extinct.
+However, a small breeding colony of 100 persisted on Guadalupe Island off the Baja California coast.
+Protected by Mexico and later the U.S., the sea elephant has thrived; global population has grown to 160,000.

 N40.jpg